-1. You can earn more - trade union members earn, on average 10 percent more than non-members.
+1. You can earn more - Workers in unionised workplaces earn, on average 10 percent more than non-unionised workplaces.

 2. You could get more holiday - Unions are the people that brought you the weekend.
 Unite campaigns to protect your holiday entitlements.

 3. You can get a better deal – Unite negotiates terms of maternity or paternity leave, pensions, and redundancy winning you more than the legal minimum.

 4. You are less likely to be injured – there are 50 percent fewer accidents in unionised workplaces.
 Unite works to ensure employers protect employees from risks to their health and safety.

 5. Support whenever you need it – Unite gives free advice, support and legal representation to all its members so they never have to face problems alone.